Route 66: The Main Street of America

 So although Route 66 starts in Chicago on the shores of Lake Michigan, we seem destined to begin our journey in Oklahoma like so many before us.

-Route 66 coexists with the Interstate, and in most places they run parallel to each other.
-In other places the Interstate is built where Route 66 used to be, and dead ends, as well as “road closed” signs, are therefore not uncommon along the route.
-Buying a Route 66 map is a good idea if you wan
+Route 66 coexists with the Interstate, and in most places, they run parallel to each other.
+In other places, the Interstate is built where Route 66 used to be, and dead ends, as well as “road closed” signs, are therefore not uncommon along the route.
+Buying a Route 66 map is a good idea if you want to save time.

 The Route Refused to Die